MicrosoftDocs/VBA-Docs/api/Access.Application.CurrentData.md

 ## Remarks

-Use the **CurrentData** property to refer to one of the following current database collections together with one of its properties or methods.
+Use the **CurrentData** property to refer to one of the following current database collections together with one of its properties or methods:

 - **[AllTables](Access.AllTables.md)**
 - **[AllQueries](Access.AllQueries.md)**